juliankappler/PyHarmonize/README.md

-# PyHarmonize: Python module for adding harmony lines to recorded melodies
+# PyHarmonize: Adding harmony lines to recorded melodies in Python

 ## About